KWG NATURAL GAS CHROMIUM IP DIRECT REDUCTION IN A SOLID STATE

-This totals three separate metallurgical laboratories that have worked on KWG’s natural gas, solid state, low-temperature reduction of Ring of Fire chromite ore into ferrochrome; XPS Consulting & Testwork Services, Natural Resources Canada Canmet Labs and now, Coleraine Research Laboratories.
+There have been three separate metallurgical laboratories that have worked on KWG’s natural gas, solid state, low-temperature reduction of Ring of Fire chromite ore into ferrochrome; XPS Consulting & Testwork Services, Natural Resources Canada Canmet Labs and now, Coleraine Research Laboratories.

-The government of Canada has said that “the chromite deposits located in Ontario’s Ring of Fire have production potential that could make Canada a significant global producer, processor and supplier of products that contain the critical metal chromium”.
+The government of Canada has indicated that “the chromite deposits located in Ontario’s Ring of Fire have production potential that could make Canada a significant global producer, processor and supplier of products that contain the critical metal chromium”.

 The Canada Canmet metallurgical facilities have been researching chromite for almost two years, and this summer, they successful produced ferrochromite carbide using KWG’s gas chromite reduction method.

-This September, their labs revealed spectacular results producing much larger ferrochromite carbide crystals that were first produced at the XPS Consulting Labs.
+In September of 2017, their labs revealed spectacular results producing much larger ferrochromite carbide crystals that were first produced at the XPS Consulting Labs.

 The size of the crystals is extremely important because the larger the crystals, the easier is to separate them from the waste minerals.